-This is Part 4 (see earlier posts for Part 1, Part 2, and Part 3) in a series about the Emergency Response and Spill Prevention Plan, one of the requirements for many businesses located in Marion County wellfields.
+This is Part 4 in a series about the Emergency Response and Spill Prevention Plan, one of the requirements for many businesses located in Marion County wellfields.
 The Marion County Public Health Department (MCPHD) provides a spill plan template which is available here.
 This fillable pdf template is a short four page plan that allows most businesses to produce a straightforward spill plan that is easy to write and use.

 Page 4 of the Marion County Public Health Department (MCPHD) Spill Plan template deals with Safety Data Sheets or SDSs.

 A Safety Data Sheet is a Hazard Communication Standard that provides information on chemicals and products.
 It used to be called the Material Safety Data Sheet (MSDS) but underwent a revision and a name change in 2015 to become the modern SDS.
 Modern SDS forms have the same sections and information requirements regardless of chemicals, which makes them more uniform and easier to read than the old MSDS.

 The MCPHD Spill Plan requires a business to have SDS on-hand for all the chemicals and products they have stored at their facility (except for products used to clean the facility itself).